ScopTel configuration

 The floating IP address is a dedicated IP address used by both the Master and Backup

-It is recommended, though not strictly required, that you run your RSYNC replication over a dedicated connection.
+It is recommended, though not strictly required, that you run your replication over a dedicated connection.
 The most reasonable choice for this is a direct, back-to-back, Gigabit Ethernet connection using IP addresses in the same subnet.
 If you cannot use IP addresses in the same subnet then you cannot implement a floating IP address and bind Asterisk to a single IP address.

 The Floating IP address